 Eligible heat pumps for financial assistance

-Hydro-Québec also offers a financial assistance program for the installation of a heat pump, under certain conditions.
+Hydro-Québec aalso offers a financial assistance program for the installation of a heat pump (certain conditions apply).

-In the Rénoclimat and Novoclimat programs, the heat pump selected must appear on the list of eligible models at the time of installation and all program conditions must be met.
+In the Rénoclimat and Novoclimat programs, the heat pump selected must appear on the list of eligible models at the time of installation and all eligibility criteria must be met.

 Eligible heat pumps for financial assistance in the Rénoclimat and Novoclimat programs

-The amount of financial assistance depends on the installed system’s heating output in winter conditions.
+The grant amounts depends on the installed system’s heating output in winter conditions.
 The more powerful the heat pump is, the higher the amount of financial assistance is.

-The specific financial assistance amount available for each model is listed in the list of eligible heat pumps.
+The specific grant amount available for each model is listed in the list of eligible heat pumps.

 Calculation rule

-• $50 of financial assistance is granted for every thousand BTUs of heating output at -8°C.
+• Grant of $50 of financial assistance is granted for every thousand BTUs of heating output at -8°C.

 For example:

-• An eligible heat pump with a heating output of 10,000 BTUs/h at -8°C qualify for $500 of financial assistance.
+• An eligible heat pump with a heating output of 10,000 BTUs/h at -8°C qualify for a $500 of financial assistance grant.

 Additional information on installation and performance requirements